annavatyan/masonry-grid/README.md

 - React Router (for page navigation)
 - Vitest + Testing Library (for testing)
 - a11y-jsx (for accessibility checks)
+- Tailwind CSS (for fast and responsive styling)

 ## Project setup and run